bigeagle/gohop/README.md

 ### Config and Run

-on the server, if u are using it for anti-GFW internet access, ip forwarding is needed:
+On the server, if u are using it for anti-GFW internet access, ip forwarding is needed:

 ```
 sysctl net.ipv4.ip_forward=1
 iptables -t nat -A POSTROUTING -j MASQUERADE
 ```

-edit `server.json` as your server's config file, **currently u need to set ip address manually**.
+edit `server.ini` as your server's config file.
 Run
 ```
-gohop -server server.json
+gohop server.ini
 ```

-at client side, edit `client.json` as your config file, custom routes is supported so that in-china network packets will not go through gohop.
-And again, **u need to set ip address manually**.
+at client side, edit `client.ini` as your config file, custom routes is supported so that in-china network packets will not go through gohop.
 Run
 ```
-gohop -client client.json
+gohop client.ini
 ```
 wait until u see `Connection Initialized`, pay attention to your DNS config, if u are using a Chinese DNS server, u're still unable to access blocked websites.